vkhv/JavaScript-patterns/README.md

 # JavaScript-patterns
 ##Different JavaScript examples and notation.

-In JavavScript classical inherit mean inherit in classes.
+In JavavScript classical inherit means inherit in classes.

+Name space helps to reduce amount a global variables.